Understanding the disability support and aged care sectors

 Occupational coverage

-This also means that employees of the same employer can be covered by different awards.
+This means that employees of the same employer can be covered by different awards.

-The following awards are examples of occupation awards that could cover employees working in the care sector:
+The following awards are examples of occupational awards that could cover employees working in the disability and aged care sector:

 Clerical workers

-Clerical workers in the care sector can be covered by the SCHADS Award if they’re working in the:
+Clerical workers can be covered by the SCHADS Award if they’re working in the:

 • social and community services sector